the-events-calendar/tec-cli/readme.txt

 == Changelog ==

 = [0.2.2] 2017-02-19 =
-* Add support for the `--reset-deleted-sales` flag to the `reset-paypal-orders` command
+* Add support for the `--reset-total-sales` flag to the `reset-paypal-orders` command

 = [0.2.1] 2017-02-18 =